malramsay64/phd-thesis/00_Introduction/introduction.md

 where the motion of particles is not governed by a single activated process.
-This non-Arrhenius behaviour is shown in @fig:angell, where values along the diagonal from bottom left to top right describe an Arrhenius temperature dependence of the viscosity.
+This non-Arrhenius behaviour is shown in @fig:angell, where the viscosities of molecular liquids are plotted.
+Values along the diagonal from bottom left to top right describe an Arrhenius temperature dependence of the viscosity.
 The highly non-Arrhenius temperature dependence of the viscosity is characteristic of molecular liquids.